rgambord/c99-doc/doc/sections/6/7/2/2/index.rst

 .. _9899_6.7.2.2p2:

+.. container:: snum

+   :ref:`2 <9899_6.7.2.2p2>`

-:ref:`2 <9899_6.7.2.2p2>` The expression that defines the value of an enumeration constant shall be an integer constant expression that has a value representable as an int.
+The expression that defines the value of an enumeration constant shall be an integer constant expression that has a value representable as an int.

 .. rubric:: Semantics

 .. _9899_6.7.2.2p3:

+.. container:: snum

+   :ref:`3 <9899_6.7.2.2p3>`

-:ref:`3 <9899_6.7.2.2p3>` The identifiers in an enumerator list are declared as constants that have type int and may appear wherever such are permitted.\ [#9899_note109]_ An enumerator with = defines its enumeration constant as the value of the constant expression.
+The identifiers in an enumerator list are declared as constants that have type int and may appear wherever such are permitted.\ [#9899_note109]_ An enumerator with = defines its enumeration constant as the value of the constant expression.
 If the first enumerator has no =, the value of its enumeration constant is 0.
 Each subsequent enumerator with no = defines its enumeration constant as the value of the constant expression obtained by adding 1 to the value of the previous enumeration constant.
 (The use of enumerators with = may produce enumeration constants with values that duplicate other values in the same enumeration.)
 The enumerators of an enumeration are also known as its members.

 .. _9899_6.7.2.2p4:

+.. container:: snum

+   :ref:`4 <9899_6.7.2.2p4>`

-:ref:`4 <9899_6.7.2.2p4>` Each enumerated type shall be compatible with char, a signed integer type, or an unsigned integer type.
+Each enumerated type shall be compatible with char, a signed integer type, or an unsigned integer type.
 The choice of type is implementation-defined,\ [#9899_note110]_ but shall be capable of representing the values of all the members of the enumeration.
 The enumerated type is incomplete until after the } that terminates the list of enumerator declarations.

 .. _9899_6.7.2.2p5:

+.. container:: snum

+   :ref:`5 <9899_6.7.2.2p5>`

-:ref:`5 <9899_6.7.2.2p5>` EXAMPLE The following fragment:
+EXAMPLE The following fragment:

 ::